White Cliffs of Dover: Ecology

 Rock samphire is an edible, salt tolerant succulent plant that grows on the cliff's slopes.
 The oxtongue broomrape is an unusual plant that lives on the roots of a host plant.
 It has yellow, white, or blue snapdragon-like flowers and about 90 per cent of the UK's population is found on the cliffs.

 Viper's-bugloss, a showy plant in vivid shades of blue and purple with red stamens, also grows along the cliffs.

 The abundance of wildflowers provides homes for about thirty species of butterfly.
 The rare Adonis blue can be seen in spring and again in autumn.
 Males have vibrant blue wings lined with a white margin, whereas the females are a rich chocolate brown.
 This species' sole larval food plant is the horseshoe vetch and it has a symbiotic relationship with red or black ants.
 The eggs are laid singly on very small foodplants growing in short turf.
 This provides a warm microclimate, suitable for larval development, which is also favoured by ants.
 The caterpillar has green and yellow stripes to provide camouflage while it feeds on vetch.
 The ants milk the sugary secretions from the larval "honey glands" and, in return, protect the larvae from predators and parasitoids, even going so far as to bury them at night.
 The larvae pupate in the upper soil, and continue to be protected by the ants, often in their nests, until the adults emerge in the spring or autumn.

 Similar in appearance, but more abundant, is the chalkhill blue, a chalk grassland specialist that can be seen in July and August.
 Threatened species include the silver-spotted skipper and straw belle.
 The well-known red admiral can be seen from February until November.
 The marbled white, black and white with a white wing border, can be seen from June to August.

 History

+The first historical mention of the cliffs is from the journal of Julius Caesar, where it was the first sight upon reaching the island.
 A possible Iron Age hillfort has been discovered at Dover, on the site of the later castle.
 The area was also inhabited during the Roman period when Dover was used as a port.
 A lighthouse survives from this era, one of a pair at Dover which helped shipping navigate the port.
 It is likely the area around the surviving lighthouse was inhabited in the early medieval period as archaeologists have found a Saxon cemetery here, and the church of St Mary in Castro was built next to the lighthouse in the 10th or 11th century.

-It is thought that the Old English name for Britain, Albion, was derived from the Latin albus (meaning 'white') as an allusion to the white cliffs.
+It is thought that the name Albion, an ancient or poetic term referring to Great Britain, was derived from the Latin albus (meaning 'white') as an allusion to the white cliffs.